Start planning your European foodie adventure. View hotels.

 Savor meals from Europe’s award-winning chefs

 Have you ever had a meal that was so delightful you thought about it for years to come?
 If so, you know that it’s always a good idea to plan a vacation around decadent, delicious meals.
 After all, the best way to experience a culture is through its cuisine.
-These three European food destinations all are home to leading restaurants that are more than worth the trip.
-Here are three things to expect as a culinary traveler:
+Rome and the Algarve are home to leading restaurants that are more than worth the trip.
+Here’s what to expect as a culinary traveler.

 Rome